GabrielOGabs/nest-react-atm/README.md

 ## Additional Notes

-Feel free to explore the project and avaluate it according to your requirements.
+Feel free to explore the project and evaluate it according to your requirements.
 If you have any questions or issues, don't hesitate to reach out!